thrishank/jup-rust-sdk/README.md

 ## Features

-- ✅ All Jupiter APIs included – Ultra, Swap, Trigger, Recurring, Token Info
+- ✅ Complete API Coverage - All Jupiter APIs included – Ultra, Swap, Trigger, Recurring, Token and Price
 - 🧱 Strongly typed – Full Rust structs for all request/response types
 - 🧠 Composable builders – Chainable methods to customize request payloads (e.g. taker, referral, fee, excluded routers)

 ## Usage 💡

 Below is a simple example that shows how to fetch and execute an Ultra order with the SDK.
-For detailed example checkout [`examples/`](https://github.com/thrishank/jup-ag-sdk/tree/main/examples)
+For detailed example checkout [`examples/`](https://github.com/Jupiter-DevRel/jup-rust-sdk/tree/main/examples)

 ```rust
 use jup_ag_sdk::{